 "If you put heart failure patients through structured training, outcomes get better, depressive symptoms get better," he said.
 "Exercise improves their mental state as well as their physical state.
-This is a really important observation."
+This is a really important observation."health

 Jack Kelly: firstname.lastname@example.org or 412-263-1476.